 Abundant scientific research confirms that people who eat a vegan diet have a lower risk for cancer, obesity, type 2 diabetes, heart disease, high cholesterol, high blood pressure, and many more chronic diseases.
 The organizations below provide an abundance of peer-reviewed, evidence-based research and studies on plant-based nutrition.

 THE ACADEMY OF NUTRITION AND DIETETICS

-Here are some of the American Academy of Nutrition & Dietetics’ determinations regarding a vegan diet compared to other dietary patterns:
+Here are some of the American Academy of Nutrition and Dietetics’ determinations regarding a vegan diet compared to other dietary patterns: